 Here is a list of people involved in a will:

 Testator – the person who makes the will.
-The testator has to sign the will, in the end thereof, witnesses by the two witnesses.
+The testator has to sign the will, at the end thereof, witnesses by the two witnesses.
 Or the will can be signed in the testator’s presence and at his direction.
 The signature of the testator shall be affixed to the will in the presence of each of the attesting witnesses, or should be acknowledged by the testator to each of them to have been affixed by him or by his direction.
 The testator may either sign in the presence of, or acknowledge his signature to each attesting witness separately.
 The testator should, at some time during the ceremony or ceremonies of execution and attestation, declare to each of the attesting witnesses that the document to which his signature has been affixed is his will.

 Witnesses – the people who witness the will.
 At least two witnesses are required.
 Sometimes three witnesses are used, but two is enough.
-The witnesses, within one thirty day period, both attest the testator’s signature, as affixed or acknowledged in their presence, and at the request of the testator, sign their names and affix their residence addresses at the end of the will.
+The witnesses, within one thirty day period, both attest to the testator’s signature, as affixed or acknowledged in their presence, and at the request of the testator, sign their names and affix their residence addresses at the end of the will.

 Notary – Notarizes the affidavit of the attesting witnesses if one exists.
 A will does not need a notary to be involved in order to be valid.
 But a notary often one of the people involved in a will because the affidavit of attesting witnesses means that the will can be admitted to probate when the time comes without having to look for the witnesses and get their testimony or affidavits as to the validity of the will.